Charging stations: what's the current state of deployment?

 • 1.3 kW per electric vehicle (compared with 4 kW per vehicle in France),

-Number of charging points in France
+Number of recharging points in France

-Did you know?: Of the more than 111,000 charging stations in France, 84% offer a charging capacity of less than 22 kW, with 51% between 7.4 and 22 kW.
+Did you know? : Of the more than 111,000 charging points in France, 84% offer charging power of less than 22 kW, including 51% between 7.4 and 22 kW.

-Distribution of charging solutions in France
+Distribution of recharging solutions in France

 Hauts-de-France